Revit or ArchiCAD, which software is a better choice in 2020? Is there a clear winner between the two?

 Autodesk has some great software packages, and the programs work seamlessly with one another.
 You can expect the workflow between different applications such as 3DS Max and AutoCAD to be better with fewer bugs.
-Still, in a pinch, ArchiCAD can export to other program files.
+Still, in a pinch, ArchiCAD can also export to other program files.

 Since Autodesk is trying to get customers to use more of their programs in conjunction with one another, they don’t have a significant focus on plugins.
 ArchiCAD has several plugins that help expand its power and capabilities in certain areas.
 So for this criterion, I need to go with ArchiCAD because Revit just doesn’t put as much focus here.

-Again, due to Revit’s more substantial degree of customizability and more advanced capabilities, Revit continues to be better able to more fully represent a real-world simulation, whether that is structural simulations or quantity takeoffs.
+Again, due to Revit’s more substantial degree of customizability and more advanced capabilities, Revit continues to be better able to fully represent a real-world simulation, whether that is structural simulations or quantity takeoffs.

 1. Massing and Nesting